 - Chicken: 1 lb, cubed

-- Breading: 1 cup all-purpose flour, ½ cup cornstarch, 2 eggs, salt
+- Breading: 1 cup flour, ½ cup cornstarch, 2 eggs, pinch of salt

-- Sauce: 1 cup fresh orange juice, ¼ cup soy sauce, ⅓ cup sugar, 1 teaspoon ginger, 1 teaspoon garlic, 1 tablespoon sesame oil
+- Sauce: 1 cup orange juice, ¼ cup soy sauce, ⅓ cup sugar, 1 teaspoon ginger, 1 teaspoon garlic, 1 tablespoon sesame oil

 Directions